Skip to main content

 After defining and creating your image, you need to push it to Artifact Registry or another supported registry and use it in a Cloud Run Service or Function.
 See the documentation for Google Cloud Run here.

-Configure Tracer to Cluster Manager communication
+Configure Tracer to Upwind Platform communication

 env {

-name = "UPWIND_TRACER_API_HOST"
+name = "UPWIND_TRACER_REPORT_TO_BACKEND"

 }